-T.,,, (1) Refusal to fully disclose his business interests or comply with disclosure requirements of applicable law and regulations.
-This disqualification is effective for as long as his refusal persists; (2) Absence in more than 50% of all Board meetings during his incumbency or any 12-month period therein, unless the absence is due to illness, death in the immediate family or serious accident.
+of all Board meetings during his incumbency or any 12-month period therein, unless the absence is due to illness, death in the immediate family or serious accident.
 This disqualification applies for the succeeding election; (3) Dismissal or termination for cause under SEC Memo Circular No. 6, s.
 2009.
 This disqualification is effective until he has cleared himself; (4) If any of the judgments cited in the grounds for permanent disqualification has not yet been final.
-The Corporation Code also provides that removal may be without cause; Provided that removal without cause may not be used to deprive minority stockholders of the right of representation to which they may be entitled under law. (ii) Non-Executive Directors Same as the process for removal of ED above.
+The Corporation Code also provides that removal may be without cause; Provided that removal without cause may not be used to deprive minority stockholders of the right of representation to which they may be entitled under law.
+I Same as the process for Same as the criteria for (ii) Non-Executive Directors Same as the process for removal of ED above.
 Same as the criteria for removal of ED above.
-Same as the criteria for removal of ED and NED above. (iii) Independent Directors 64 Same as the process for removal of ED and NED above.
-Further, the Company observes SEC Memorandum Circular No. 19, Series of 2016.
-SEC Memorandum Circular No. 9, Series of 2011, SEC Advisory dated July 20, 2015 and SEC Advisory dated March 31, 2016all on "Term Limits for Independent Directors".
-Thus, an ID may serve as such for a maximum cumulative term of nine
+Same as the criteria for